keypulsations/video_music/README.md

 It currently employs the following:

-* ffmeg for video analysis
+* ffmpeg for video analysis
 * TensorFlow/Magenta for melody and beat creation
 * SuperCollider for audio synthesis